michaelford85/kubernetes-study-resources/README.md

 $ brew cask install vagrant
 ```

-install kubectl
+install kubectl:

 ```sh
 $ brew install kubernetes-cli
 ```

+### Deploy your local Kubernetes cluster with Virtualbox and Vagrant

-Finally, this blog post describes instructions for spinning up a 3-node Kubernetes cluster on your local machine, using a pre-written VagrantFile:
+Finally, this blog post describes instructions for spinning up and connecting to a 3-node Kubernetes cluster on your local machine, using a pre-written VagrantFile:

 [Kubernetes the Easy Way with k3s!](http://devnetstack.com/kubernetes-the-easy-way-with-k3s/) by [Michael Saenz](https://github.com/michaelc0n)